 The solution is to instead avoid saying anything you don’t have to volunteer.
 Talk to your lawyer about navigating these interactions and ensuring you’re saying only what you need to say.

 Texas is a fault state, meaning the insurance company of the at-fault party is obligated to pay the costs of the accident.
 Unfortunately, the insurance company may be unwilling to admit that their client was the one who caused the accident.
-Because of this, you may need a lawyer’s help to negotiate a fair settlement or take your claim to court.
+Because of this, you may need a lawyer’s help to negotiate a fair settlement of insurance claims or take your claim to court.

 One of the difficulties many Dallas car accident victims have is that the insurance companies have lawyers, resources, and tools they don’t.
 They may struggle to refute their evidence and make their voices heard.
 With a car accident attorney on your side, you can expect guidance that meets your needs and pursues the full compensation you’re due, whether that’s through negotiation or through court.